jumbo-tech-campus/iOSAssignment/README.md

 - The first screen of your application should display a start button that should navigate to list of products

-- The Products List screen should contain a table view displaying the following fields for each product:
+- The Products List screen should contain a table view displaying the following fields for each product
--- Image
+  - Image
--- Name
+  - Name
--- Price
+  - Price
--- Quantity added to Cart
+  - Quantity added to Cart
--- Add to Cart button
+  - Add to Cart button

 - When Add to Cart button is tapped, the product should be added to a local list of products with quantities (Cart).